es-ude/ElasticNodeMiddleware/README.md

 You can debug via Uart or Lufa.
 We recommend you to debug over Lufa because Lufa is needed for uploading a bitfile to the FPGA.

-### Elastic Node Middleware
+### Elasticnode Middleware

-The elastic node middleware library consists of the elastic node middleware interface as well as the elastic node middleware configure FPGA interface and the internal interface.
+The elasticnode middleware library consists of the elasticnode middleware interface as well as the elasticnode middleware configure FPGA interface and the internal interface.
 The outsourcing in internal interfaces are only for testing purposes.
-The elastic node middleware interface contains the following functions:
+The elasticnode middleware interface contains the following functions:

-- for initialising the fpga:\
+- for initialising the FPGA:\
 → elasticnode_initialise
 - for turning the FPGA on:\
 → elasticnode_fpgaPowerOn